USEF Vaulting Pathways Program - Revised September, 2023

 There are a number of benefits for vaulters and coaches in the Pathways Program.
 These include:

-- Personalized support from the Vaulting Performance Director.
-This includes regular, online meetings with athlete and coach to review progress, set competition plans and discuss short- and long-term strategies.
+Personalized support from the Vaulting Performance Director.
+This includes annual, online meetings with athlete and coach to review progress, set competition plans and discuss short- and long-term strategies.

 How is the Pathways Program structured?